ZiphoZZ/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-The information contained in this readme is for the files named below
+The infomation contained in this readme is for files in the javascript warmup project